UPPMAX/HPC-python/docs/day2/pandas.rst

 Intro to GroupBy Objects
 ------------------------

-One of the most powerful Pandas tools, the ``.groupby()`` method lets you organize data hierarchically and run statistical analyses on different subsets of data simultaneously by sorting the data according to the values in one or more columns, assuming the data in those columns have a relatively small number of unique values.
+One of the most powerful Pandas tools, the ``.groupby()`` method, lets you organize data hierarchically and run statistical analyses on different subsets of data simultaneously by sorting the data according to the values in one or more columns, assuming the data in those columns have a relatively small number of unique values.
 The resulting data structure is called a **GroupBy object**.

 The basic syntax is